-Focusing on a new topic each month, Vocabulary classes will deep-dive so you can master a new skill set.
-You will learn new patterns and variations, , lead-follow skills/connection skills, styling and quality of movement, and proper technique.
+Focusing on a new topic each month, Vocabulary classes will progress over the month so you can master a new skill set.
+New patterns and variations, lead-follow/connection skills, styling and quality of movement, proper technique…

 * We recommend that new dancers who have completed Foundations 1 & 2 continue to repeat Foundations 1 & 2 while taking Vocabulary classes – there is no extra fee to repeat.